Huntman616/shoebill/README.md

 <h1><img align=right src="../../../pruten.github.io/raw/master/web/stork_tiny_head3.jpg"/>Shoebill</h1>

-Update (Sept 5, 2016):Hi I'm Huntman616 and I'm takeing over the Shoebill project going forward.
+Update (Sept 5, 2016): Hi I'm Huntman616 and I'm takeing over the Shoebill project going forward.
 Sense pruten is unable to.
 I have his permission so don't worry about that.
 I look forword with some help geting this project up and running again.

 A Macintosh II emulator that runs A/UX (and A/UX only).